-Depending on the model and year, you will find your Hijet UTV will have one of these four different kinds of transmission:
+Depending on the model, you will find your Hijet Mini Dump UTV will have one of these four different kinds of transmission:

 - CVT automatic transmission + rear locking differential

-The other automatic transmission option is called CVT (Continuously Variable Transmission).
-This is a little different, in that it doesn't have distinct separate gears.
+The automatic transmission option is called CVT (Continuously Variable Transmission).
+This means that it doesn't have distinct separate gears.
 Instead, as the name suggests, it has an infinite range of ratios, so that it can always be in the right one to make best use of the engine's power and torque while accelerating smoothly, without the step changes of traditional auto gearboxes.
-Either way, if you just want to focus on where you're going across the fields, and don't want to think about shifting, then either of these automatic transmissions will work well for you.
-Whichever transmission option you choose, you'll find it's so quiet, smooth and sophisticated when compared to what you're used to in a Kawasaki, Kubota, or Can-Am.
+So, if you just want to focus on where you're going across the fields, and don't want to think about shifting, then this CVT automatic transmission will work well for you.
+You'll find it's so quiet, smooth and sophisticated when compared to what you're used to in a Kawasaki, Kubota, or Can-Am.

 Suspension, wheels and tires

-Each suspension setup is optimized for your particular Hijet UTV, so that it is safe and stable off-road.
-This will give your Hijet UTV between 10 and 14 inches of ground clearance, as well as the ability to haul and dump up to 1500lbs of load in the case of the Hijet HD Mini Dump model.
+Each suspension setup is optimized for your particular Hijet Mini Dump UTV, so that it is safe and stable off-road.
+This will give it around 10 inches of ground clearance, as well as the ability to haul and dump up to 1500lbs of load in the case of the Hijet HD Mini Dump model.

 This underside photo also gives you a good idea of the high level of engineering that goes into these Japanese Hijet UTVs.
 They may be cheaper than other similar UTVs, but that's not because the manufacturer has skimped on sophistication or quality.

-Older Hijet UTVs have a push-button 4WD selector to save fuel.
-With this, you only run in full 4WD mode when you really need it.
-A quick tap of the button saves you an extra few MPG as the Hijet UTV switches seamlessly into 2WD mode when traction isn't a problem.
-The latest Hijets are even smarter: Their 4WD systems make this decision for you, and only deploy the full 4WD when they sense conditions really require it.
+While older Hijet UTVs used to have a push-button 4WD selector to save fuel, only running in full 4WD mode when really needed, he latest Hijet Mini Dumps are even smarter: their 4WD systems make this decision for you, and only deploy the full 4WD when they sense conditions really require it.

 Extra traction when you need it, more fuel economy when you don't.